Auto Mechanic Near Kiawah Island, SC

 A+ Auto Service is a Certified Hercules, General & Continental Tire Dealer.
 A lot goes into finding the right tire, whether you need basic all-season tires or real-deal off-road rubber.
 If you don't know where to start on your search for new tires, one of our auto mechanics in Kiawah Island, SC would be happy to help.

-When you visit our shop for routine maintenance or new tires in Kiawah Island, be sure to have your brakes inspected while you wait.
+When you visit our shop for routine maintenance or new tires in Kiawah Island, SC, be sure to have your brakes inspected while you wait.
 The last thing you want to do is drive off our lot with brakes that won't stop you.

 Some common warning signs that you need brake repair includes: